Raspberry-Devs/mina-aes/README.md

 ### Optional:

 - User authentication block mode: **Galois Counter Mode (GCM)**.

+# Contributing
+Everyone is welcome to contribute, file an issue or submit a pull request if you think there is something worth mentioning.

+# License
+This project is licensed under the Apache 2.0 License.

 ### Additional Information
 Note that although this code has been tested for correctness, no official audit has been performed to test for implementation vulnerabilities.
 Please do be careful if using this in your applications.